vlOd2/DebianAndroidChroot/INSTRUCTIONS_BASIC.md

 Instructions for creating and using a basic (CLI-only) chroot environment

 > [!TIP]
-> Additional useful information is also available below, such as growing the image size or creating an user
+> Additional useful information is also available below, such as growing the image size or creating a user

 ## Install
 1. Bootstrap and configure Debian (`bootstrap_debian.sh`)